vmware-tanzu/community-edition/docs/site/content/docs/latest/azure-mgmt.md

-# Prepare to Deploy Management Clusters to Microsoft Azure
+# Preparing to Deploy Clusters to Microsoft Azure

 This topic explains how to prepare your environment before you deploy a management or standalone cluster on Azure.